irs1318dev/irs1318_2019/Robot Programming Guide.md

 ### Setting up your Environment
 To prepare your computer for Robot programming with our team, you will need to follow the following steps:
 1. Installing everything:
    1. Install development environment.
-Run the [WPILib installer](https://github.com/wpilibsuite/allwpilib/releases) to install VS Code, the JDK, WPILib, and other dependencies.
+Run the [WPILib installer](https://github.com/wpilibsuite/allwpilib/releases) to install WPI's special version of VS Code, the JDK, WPILib, and other dependencies.
 Be sure to select the version appropriate for your operating system.
-   2. Install NAVX vendor library.
-Run the [KuauiLabs navX-MXP Java installer](https://pdocs.kauailabs.com/navx-mxp/software/roborio-libraries/java/).
+   2. Install regular VS Code.
+Run the [VS Code Installer](https://code.visualstudio.com/) to install the regular version of VS Code.
 Be sure to select the version appropriate for your operating system.
-   3. Install CTRE Phoenix vendor library.
-Run the [CTRE Phoenix installer](http://www.ctr-electronics.com/control-system/hro.html#product_tabs_technical_resources).
+   3. Install Git.
+Run the [Git installer](https://git-scm.com/downloads) to install the Git client.
 Be sure to select the version appropriate for your operating system.
    4. Install GitHub Desktop (optional).
 Our team uses GitHub as the host for our source control system, so if you are more comfortable having a GUI for interacting with it, then GitHub Desktop will be the best supported.
 Install the appropriate version of [GitHub Desktop](https://desktop.github.com/) for your operating system.
+   5. Install NAVX MXP UI (optional).
+Run the [KuauiLabs navX-MXP installer](https://pdocs.kauailabs.com/navx-mxp/software/navx-mxp-ui/).
+I believe that this is Windows-only.
+   6. Install CTRE Phoenix (optional).
+Run the [CTRE Phoenix installer](http://www.ctr-electronics.com/control-system/hro.html#product_tabs_technical_resources).
+I believe that this is Windows-only.
+   7. Install Spark MAX client application (optional).
+Run the [Spark MAX Client installer](http://www.revrobotics.com/sparkmax-software/#spark-max-client-application).
+I believe that this is Windows-only.
 2. Configuring things:
    1. Git uses VIM as the default text editor for commit messages.
-If you are not very familiar with VIM usage, it is recommended to change to a more normal windowed application as VIM can be very confusing for beginners.
+Most people not very familiar with VIM usage, so it is strongly recommended to change to a more normal windowed application as VIM can be very confusing for beginners.
 I would recommend switching to use VS Code as your editor and default diff tool.
       1. Use VS Code as your default text editor by running ```git config --global core.editor "code --wait"``` from a Command Prompt window.
       2. Modify your Global settings by running ```git config --global -e```, and then adding the following entries to the end of the file:
       ```
       [diff]
         tool = vscode
       [difftool "vscode"]
-        cmd = frccode2019 --wait --diff \"$LOCAL\" \"$REMOTE\"
+        cmd = code --wait --diff \"$LOCAL\" \"$REMOTE\"
       ```
    2. VS Code's Java extension sometimes needs extra hints to find where the Java JDK was installed.
 To do this, you will need to add an environment variable on Windows (sorry, don't know what to do for Mac).
       1. In Windows 10, press start and type "environment" in the search bar.
       2. Click the option that says "Edit the system environment variables".
       3. Click the "Environment Variables..." button at the bottom of the window.